A Day Trip to Bonifacio Corsica

 Our rental “car”

-On our map, it looks like the ferry terminal in Santa Teresa Gallura is pretty close to our hotel so we’re hoping for a little extra sleep in the morning after our long travel day from Vilnius.
+On our map, the ferry terminal in Santa Teresa di Gallura seems pretty close to our hotel so we’re hoping for a little extra sleep in the morning after a long travel day from Vilnius.

 So much for sleeping in.